LEDOM: Reverse Language Model: Details of Reverse Reward

 \subsection{Evaluation Settings}

-To assess \model{} as a general-purpose foundation model and compare it with conventional FLMs, we adopted a standardized few-shot evaluation approach, following \citet{brown2020languagemodelsfewshotlearners}.
-A key modification was made to align with how \model{} is typically pre-trained: we universally reversed the token sequences for all parts of each task instance, including the query, any intermediate reasoning steps, and the final answer.
+To quantify \model{}'s capabilities as a general-purpose foundation model and establish a controlled comparison with FLMs, we adopt the standardized few-shot evaluation protocol of \citet{brown2020languagemodelsfewshotlearners}.
+A key adaptation aligns evaluation with \model{}'s reverse factorization: we reverse sequences for all task components, including the query, intermediate reasoning steps, and answer.

 Formally, if a standard task instance has a question $Q = \{q_1, \dots, q_n\}$, optional reasoning steps $S = \{s_1, \dots, s_m\}$, and an answer $A = \{a_1, \dots, a_k\}$, our method uses their reversed counterparts: $Q^R = \{q_n, \dots, q_1\}$, $S^R = \{s_m, \dots, s_1\}$, and $A^R = \{a_k, \dots, a_1\}$.
 The few-shot prompt given to \model{} consists of $N$ demonstration instances followed by the token-reversed test question $Q_{\text{test}}^R$.
-Each demonstration $D_i$ is formatted as:
+Each demonstration $D_i$ is formatted as: $Q_i^R \texttt{ :Question \textbackslash{}n} S_i^R \texttt{ :Step\textbackslash{}n} A_i^R \texttt{ :Answer\textbackslash{}n.}$

 These demonstrations are concatenated, and the prompt ends with $Q_{\text{test}}^R \texttt{ :Question}$.
 The textual markers (\texttt{Question}, \texttt{Step}, \texttt{Answer}) are fixed strings and not reversed. \model{} is then tasked with generating the token-reversed steps $S_{\text{test}}^R$ (if applicable) and answer $A_{\text{test}}^R$.
 Further details on specific prompts are in Figure \ref{fig:fewshot_tcolorboxes}.